Renault Vivaquatre: 1933 (1934 model year)

 At the 27th Paris Motor Show in October 1933 Renault were displaying the "KZ13" version of the Vivaquatre.
-Both the "normal" and "long" bodied cars retained the conventional square-backed style of the early 1930s, but the corners were a little more rounded and, most obviously, the previously vertical front grill was now raked at an angle.
+Both the "normal" and "long" bodied cars retained the conventional square-backed style of the early 1930s, but the corners were a little more rounded and, most obviously, the previously vertical front grille was now raked at an angle.
 (The same fashion driven change was being applied to the Citroën Rosalie at this time.)
 Renault were advertising six different standard body options, all of which were types of "berline" (sedan/saloon).
 Two featured two side windows on each side and four were "six-light" designs, with three windows on each side of the body.
 The six body types (with October 1933 listed prices) were: